 Fasting begins at 12 midnight prior to your arrival on Friday, 21 June.
 The period of fasting (one simple Lough Derg meal each day) lasts until 12 midnight on the third day, Sunday, 23 June.

-Your 24hr Vigil begins at 10.00pm on the first day of the pilgrimage and ends at 10.00pm on the second day.
+Your Vigil lasts 24 hours, beginning after Night Prayer on the first day of the pilgrimage (Friday 21st) and ending after night prayer on the second day (Saturday 22nd).
 There is an opportunity for a pre-vigil rest between 7.30pm and 9.00pm on the first day.

 Bring your travel bag and include: warm and waterproof clothing, change of clothing, towel & toiletries, Rosary beads (available in gift shop on Island if needed), prescribed medication, sunscreen, insect repellent, suitable repellent.